RC Airplanes Simplified

 Fly alone or join a club?

-If at all possible, I HIGHLY RECOMMEND that you join a model airplane club.
+If at all possible, I HIGHLY RECOMMEND that you join a model airplane club to learn how to fly RC planes.
 Most RC airplane clubs have a TRAINING PROGRAM.

 This usually consists of an instructor who is assigned to a new flyer and not only teaches him how to fly RC planes but checks out his model and passes on many tips and tricks learnt over the years.